Basic Security Set Up for Microsoft 365

 Risk: When enforcing periodic password resets, passwords become less secure.
 Users tend to pick a weaker password and vary it slightly for each reset.
 This type of behavior can often lead to the re-use of existing passwords, as well as malicious attackers, guessing the password.
 If a user creates a secure password (long, complicated, and without any pragmatic words present), it should remain as strong in 60 days as it is today.

 Protection: It is now recommended by the National Institute of Standards and Technology (NIST) to disable password expiration.
 The guidance is only to force a change or update a password if an account is confirmed as compromised.
-Azure Active Directory provides the ability to set password expiration policies and disable it for specific users or all users.
+Microsoft Entra ID provides the ability to set password expiration policies and disable it for specific users or all users.

 There are two options for disabling expiration of passwords:

-- Disable password expiration either on a per-user or for the organization within Azure Active Directory
+- Disable password expiration either on a per-user or for the organization within Microsoft Entra ID

-- Sync passwords from On-premises Active Directory using Azure AD Connect.
+- Sync passwords from On-premises Active Directory using Microsoft Entra Connect.
 This sync includes password policies

 How: Learn how to implement password expiration policies using the links below.